UCC-Organism/uccorg-backend/README.md

 ## Done
 ### Milestone 2 - running until Dec.
 29

+- moving configuration into config-file
+- generate datafile for apiserver from ucc/webuntis-data
+- anonymising students
 - temporarily forwarding data through ssl.solsort.com, as port 8080 from ssmldata to macmini doesn't seem to be open.
 - send data from ssmldata-server to macmini